igordejanovic/parglare/docs/grammar_language.md

 int_less_than_five: ;
 ```

-So, we should first match all numbers less than five and collect those, than we
+So, we should first match all numbers less than five and collect those, then we
-should match a list of ascending numbers and than list of less than five again.
+should match a list of ascending numbers and then list of less than five again.
 `int_less_than_five` and `ascending` are terminals/recognizers that will be
 defined in Python and passed to grammar construction. `int_less_than_five` will
 recognize Python integer that is, well, less than five. `ascending` will